Updated: Nov 28, 2022

-According to California law, if a child is mature enough to make an informed decision about custody, the courts must take the decision into account.
+According to California law, if a child is mature enough to make an informed decision about custody, the courts must consider the decision.
 While there is no legal requirement for a particular age, it makes sense that the older the child is, the more likely he or she will be able to make an informed decision.

 Children over 14 years old, or children under 14 with adequate capacity to develop an intelligent preference as to child custody and visitation, are allowed to testify about their preference under California Family Code unless the court decides that it is not in the child's best interest to testify.

 In fact, the court is more likely to rule that it is not in the best interests of a child to testify about his or her preference for one parent over the other.
 Since most family law judges are reluctant, if not outright hostile, to calling minor children to testify in court, a parent who makes such a request risks losing legitimacy.

 Having said that, each case has its own set of circumstances, and your case can benefit from having your child testify.

 Do California courts favor the mother or father?